IETF-Hackathon/ietf-hackathon/README.md

 # ietf-hackathon
-Repository for sharing code at IETF hackathons
+Repository for sharing code, presentations, and other artifacts at IETF hackathons